 - Difficulty: Easy

 1. Separate Whites

-It’s very important to wash your white clothes separately to other colors to keep them from discoloring.
+It’s crucial to wash your white clothes separately from other colors to keep them from discoloring.
 This includes separating them from light greys and cream colors.
-The last thing you want is for your entire load of white laundry to be pink from one red sock!
+The last thing you want is your entire load of white laundry to be pink from one red sock!

-It’s best to stick to light loads when it comes to washing your whites.
+It’s best to stick to light loads when washing your whites.
 A full washing machine leaves little room for water to wash away soil and dirt.
 Yes, this means slightly extra work in the short-term, but whiter whites for the long-term.

 3. Choose Your Detergent

 Another option is a detergent that contains optical brighteners.
 These highlight blue light instead of yellow light, which gives whites a much brighter appearance.